Higurashi When They Cry: Plot

 The theory by Miyo's adoptive grandfather, Hifumi Takano, is that if there is no Infection Queen, all villagers will succumb to the syndrome, and a mass outbreak of violence will occur.
 In some of the realities, Shion, succumbing to Hinamizawa Syndrome, kills Rika.
 However, life in Hinamizawa goes on, showing that Hifumi's theories have been exaggerated.
 In most of the realities, Miyo kills Rika, and the threat of the mass outbreak convinces the government to massacre the village, with the release of swamp gas being a cover story.
-Miyo's motive is to vindicate Hifumi's work and force it to be recognized after he was shamed by the government and scientific community for his thesis about the disease.
-After several hundred loops, Keiichi becomes either vividly or subconsciously aware of the previous realities, allowing him to avoid several critical points where various characters would be murdered or driven insane.
+Miyo aims to vindicate Hifumi's work and force it to be recognized after he was shamed by the government and scientific community for his thesis about the disease.
+After several hundred loops, Keiichi becomes aware of the previous realities, allowing him to avoid several critical points where various characters would be murdered or driven insane.
 In the final loop, the group asks Hanyū to join them, and the spirit manages to manifest a physical body.
 With her assistance and all of the knowledge and allies they have formed along the way, they thwart Miyo's plan, and Keiichi and his friends attend the festival to move on to live happy lives afterward.
-In the secret ending, Rika travels back to the past to prevent Miyo's suffering from the traumatic childhood that led her to become who she was.
+Eventually, Rika travels back to the past to prevent Miyo's suffering from the traumatic childhood that led her to become who she was.